Talk to your doctor before you stop taking antidepressants. It's important that you do not stop taking antidepressants suddenly.

 - trouble sleeping

 - feeling as if there's an electric shock in your head

-Withdrawal symptoms usually come on within 5 days of stopping the medicine and generally last for up to 6 weeks.
+Withdrawal symptoms usually come on within 5 days of stopping the medicine and generally last 1 to 2 weeks.
 Some people have severe withdrawal symptoms that last for several months or more.

 See your doctor if you get severe withdrawal symptoms after you stop taking antidepressants.
 Alternative approaches can be used, such as reintroducing another antidepressant from the same group and reducing the dose more slowly, or stopping completely and managing your symptoms.